 In order to be eligible for a Federal Stafford Loan a student must apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 Once the FAFSA has been completed, the Office of Financial Aid will send an award letter to the student.
 Graduate students are typically awarded in June for the upcoming academic year.
 If the financial aid award letter includes a Federal Stafford Loan, the student should accept or decline the loan through BannerWeb within 14 days from the date on their award letter.

 The maximum Federal Stafford loan amount per academic year is $20,500.
-Beginning in July 2012, graduate students are only eligible for Unsubsidized Stafford loans.
+As of July 2012, graduate students are only eligible for Unsubsidized Stafford loans.
+For the 2015-16 year, the Unsubsidized Stafford Loan for graduate students will have a 5.84 percent interest rate.
 Students who receive Stafford loans must be U.S. citizens or eligible non-citizens and must not be in default on any existing federal student loans.

 As a new student loan borrower at JCU, you will need to complete a Federal Direct Loan Master Promissory Note as well as Direct Loan Entrance Counseling.
 You may have completed both of these requirements at your previous institution, but you will need to complete them again in order to borrow at JCU and have these funds credit your student account.

 In order to finalize your Direct Loan you must complete the following steps online:

 - Complete Federal Direct Loan Entrance Counseling.

 - Complete a Federal Direct Loan Master Promissory Note (MPN).

 - E-Sign with your Federal ID.
 This is the same ID used to E-sign your FAFSA.
 If you do not remember your ID you can obtain it at https://fsaid.ed.gov.

 All Federal Direct Stafford Loan funds will be electronically transferred to the student’s account.